WangStar1031/adverts_wordpress/wp-content/plugins/image-regenerate-select-crop/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==
+4.5 - Tested up to 5.1.1 version, comment out the buttons action that is no longer necessary for WP >= 5.1.
 4.4 - Tested up to 5.0.1 version, new settings for crop option of the native medium and large images, new options for registering custom image sizes from the UI, Gutenberg support for the featured image buttons that allows to see details and regenerate.
 4.3 - Tested up to 4.9.8 version, new WP-CLI command and flags, configurable custom rules and new hook for more complex rules, links to the images from the info view, styling updates, translations
 4.2.2 - Tested up to 4.9.2 version, added Imagick support and fallback for placeholders, added progress to WP-CLI commands